Updated: October 29, 2022

-- Remove any visible fertilizer indications appear on the topsoil like the crust of fertilizer or white salt powder.
+- First, remove any visible fertilizer indications on the topsoil, like the crust of fertilizer or white salt powder.

-- Use plants like squash, cabbage, broccoli and corn which absorb the excessive level of nitrogen from the soil.
-In that case, do not expect a good harvest from those plants.
+- Use plants like squash, cabbage, broccoli, and corn which absorb the excessive level of nitrogen from the soil.
+In that case, expect a good harvest from something other than those plants.

-- Using mulch adding scrap softwoods or sawdust to absorb excessive nitrogen from Soil.
+- Using mulch, add scrap softwoods or sawdust to absorb excess nitrogen from the soil.

 - Always apply fertilizer to plants after checking the soil nutrients.

-- Avoid fertilizing your tomato plants for a couple of weeks to recover the effects of over fertilization.
+- Avoid fertilizing your tomato plants for a couple of weeks to recover from the effects of over-fertilization.

-- Avoid excessive using of slowly released fertilizers.
+- Avoid excessive use of slowly released fertilizers.

 - Develop your garden drainage system